Hong Kong Visas

 3) Investment Visa for Hong Kong

-The investment visas are issued to self-employed people in Hong Kong.
+Hong Kong issues investment visas to self-employed people.
 If a person wants to apply for the investment visa, then there would be a need to complete a significant amount of paper that would give the details of your the jobs it will create, capital and aspects of the activity, the proposed business activities, professional experience, and even your educational background.
-If you are planning to move, you can check it out on your own at the Immigration Department’s website www.immd.gov.hk.
+If you are planning to move, you can check it out on your own at the Immigration Department’s website.

 4) Dependant Visa

 For the dependent visa document in Hong Kong, you would need to give the birth certificates and passports of your family as well as the marriage certificate, if applicable.
 You would also need to offer the proof to the Immigration Department that you would be able to support your family and that they have no criminal records at all.
-Also, the dependant spouses of the foreign workers that have a work visa are allowed to take up employment.
+Dependant spouses of foreign workers with a work visa can take up employment.

 5) Student Visa